 This paper is organized as follows.
 In section II, the detail experiment setup of a monotonous visual task is described.
 In section III, the differential entropy for characterizing EEG signals is presented and discussed in detail.
 In section IV, data analysis procedure is introduced and the experimental results are discussed.
-Section V concludes this study.
+The conclusion is presented in Section V.